 - Dungeons & Dragons:

-- Legend of the Five Rings, being a generically Far East setting, makes heavy use of this, with jade being the most effective weapon against creatures tainted by the Shadowlands.
+- Legend of the Five Rings: Jade is the most effective weapon against creatures tainted by the Shadowlands.
 In fact, in its Dungeons & Dragons conversion Oriental Adventures, effects based on Character Alignment were translated so that Good became jade and Evil became taint (e.g. holy smite becoming an earth-based spell called jade smite).

-- Dungeons & Dragons 3rd Edition also has the Jade Phoenix Mage, a Prestige Class from the Tome of Battle - Book of Nine Sword.
+- Dungeons & Dragons 3rd Edition: The Jade Phoenix Mage is a Prestige Class from the Tome of Battle — Book of Nine Sword.
 They must be non-evil, and all members are said to be the reincarnations of 13 mythical Kung Fu Wizards.
 Some of their abilities are linked to the color green, especially the capstone emerald immolation power.

 - Exalted: Jade is one of magical materials associated with the different Exalt types, being the one associated with the Dragon-Blooded.
 Five different colors exist, each attuned to a different element — Green (Wood), Blue (Air), White (Earth), Black (Water), and Red (Fire).
 It's a lot stronger than real jade, and the main material with which the Dragon-Blooded make their weapons and armor.
 There is also Yellow Jade, which shouldn't exist but forms by accident.